-- A mapper SHOULD use the job attribute number-of-intervening-jobs rather than the job's position in a list of jobs to determine - 232 'rank' because a Printer may omit jobs that it wants to keep secret.
-If a printer doesn't support the job attribute number-of- - intervening-jobs, a mapper MAY use the job's position. - Note: a Printer may set the value of job-originating-user-name to the authenticated user or to the value of "requesting-user- - name", depending on the implementation and configuration.
-For a gateway, the authenticated user is the user-id of the gateway, - but the "requesting-user-name" may contain the name of the user who is the gateway's client. - In order to obtain the information specified above, The LPD-to-IPP mappeMUST use the Get-Printer-Attributes operation to - get printer-status and SHOULD use the Get-Jobs operation to get information about all of the jobs.
-If the LPD command - contains job-numbers or user-names, the mapper MAY handle the filtering of the response.
-If the LPD command contains job- - numbers but no user-names, the mapper MAY use Get-Job-Attributes on each converted job-number rather than Get-Jobs.
-If - the LPD command contains a single user-name but no job-numbers, the mapper MAY use Get-Jobs with the my-jobs option if - the server supports this option and if the server allows the client to be a proxy for the LPD user. - NOTE: This specification does not define how the mapper maps the LPD Printer-name operand to the IPP "printer-uri" - 244 parameter.
+- A mapper SHOULD use the job attribute number-of-intervening-jobs rather than the job's position in a list of jobs to determine - 229 'rank' because a Printer may omit jobs that it wants to keep secret.
+If a printer doesn't support the job attribute number-of- - intervening-jobs, a mapper MAY use the job's position. - Note: a Printer may set the value of job-originating-user-name to the authenticated user or to the value of "requesting-user-name", - depending on the implementation and configuration.
+For a gateway, the authenticated user is the user-id of the gateway, but the - "requesting-user-name" may contain the name of the user who is the gateway's client. - In order to obtain the information specified above, The LPD-to-IPP mapper MUST use the Get-Printer-Attributes operation to get - printer-status and SHOULD use the Get-Jobs operation to get information about all of the jobs.
+If the LPD command contains - job-numbers or user-names, the mapper MAY handle the filtering of the response.
+If the LPD command contains job-numbers but - 237 no user-names, the mapper MAY use Get-Job-Attributes on each converted job-number rather than Get-Jobs.
+If the LPD - command contains a single user-name but no job-numbers, the mapper MAY use Get-Jobs with the my-jobs option if the server - supports this option and if the server allows the client to be a proxy for the LPD user. - NOTE: This specification does not define how the mapper maps the LPD Printer-name operand to the IPP "printer-uri" - 241 parameter.